-Executive Director of the California Energy Storage Alliance (CESA) Janice Lin says this about energy storage:
+The former executive director of the California Energy Storage Alliance (CESA), Janice Lin, says this about energy storage:

 Storage presents tremendous benefits...
 It can be deployed quickly, it’s resilient, it diversifies the mix, it helps size the infrastructure more adequately to demand, it just makes the whole thing more efficient.

 So we agree that there’s great promise, we know that it works… but how do we make it go faster?

 This market has an incredible amount of momentum for energy storage, especially when it comes to moving away from an aging energy infrastructure and enhancing our energy capacity, flexibility, and reliability.

 In early 2017, one of the largest lithium-ion storage facilities was launched in California.
 It will provide grid support for the North Central Region of San Diego County.
 AES Corp.
 (NYSE: AES), a Virginia-based company, built this 30-MW, 120-MWh system in El Cajon, California, after the loss of the Aliso Canyon natural gas storage facility.
 The state and California Public Utilities Commission (CPUC) were desperate to replace this facility when faced with the risk of not having gas running to where it was needed.

 The decision to build this energy storage facility came at a time when prices for energy storage had come down substantially.
 This idea wouldn't have been on the table a few years ago, and so much has changed since then.

 This project is evidence that California is moving into a post-renewable world...
 I didn't expect to see these kinds of prices in batteries until 2022, 2024...
 We are far in advance of where we expected to be.